 England missed out on two World Cups during the 1970s, which meant that 1982 was Keegan's only chance to play at the tournament.

-Southampton were a Second Division club for a significant part of Channon's England career, which makes his record more impressive.
+Southampton were a Second Division club for a significant part of Channon's England career, which makes his record of 21 goals all the more impressive.

 Crouch scored more than a goal every other game in an England shirt, with a 2006 hat-trick against Jamaica giving birth to his 'robot' celebration.

 Lawton was among a generation of players whose football career was cruelly interrupted by the Second World War.

 16. Stan Mortensen - 23 goals

 A Blackpool legend at club level, Mortensen was a leading name in the first ever England squad that went to a World Cup in 1950.

 In close to a century of World Cup history, Hurst remains the only male player ever to a hat-trick in the final, doing so in 1966.